 Early History of the Donleavy family

-Another 147 words (10 lines of text) covering the years 1644, 1694, 1761, 1728 and 1746 are included under the topic Early Donleavy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Donleavy research.
+Another 74 words (5 lines of text) covering the years 1644, 1694, 1761, 1694, 1728 and 1746 are included under the topic Early Donleavy History in all our PDF Extended History products and printed products wherever possible.